 The primary mission of the Center for Intercultural Dialogue is to connect scholars working in different countries.
 One way to do this is to start with students, helping them to locate study abroad opportunities in order to begin establishing connections with scholars in other countries.
 Specific opportunities will be described in individual posts rather than added to this page.
 What appear here are names of many relevant organizations that sponsor study abroad opportunities, and some additional sources of grants for pursuing these opportunities.

-CIMBA (managed by the Consortium of Universities for International Studies, credit awarded by University of Iowa, courses are offered in Italy)
+CIMBA (Paderno del Grappa, Italy) – managed by the Consortium of Universities for International Studies, courses, mostly in Business, are offered in Italy; credit awarded by University of Iowa.

 Gustolab International Institute for Food Studies (Rome, Italy)

 Offers food studies programs in Italy, Japan, Vietnam.

 Mladiinfo (Skopje, Macedonia) – Informal list of study abroad opportunities, mostly in EU countries (also has information on jobs, internships, conferences, and more).

 ScholarshipPortal (funded by the European Commission) – Official listing of opportunities to study, teach, or perform research in Europe – some open to those residing outside Europe.